ppouliot/dockerfile-ghe-helper/README.md

 ## Github to Github Enterprise Migrations

-   1. **Required Environment Varibles**
+### 1. Required Environment Varibles

        The following Environmental Variables must be set either in the `docker run ` statement by using a file containing the variables and supplying the `--env-file <your_file>` or using `-e` and pass in each required variable independently.
        The following variables are needed for successful migrations

       * GHE_HOST: The hostname of your github enterprise server
       * GHE_TOKEN: A token from your Github Enterprise server which has Site Admin Privileges.